 Our primary goal is to connect people who have found injured or orphaned wild animals with those who can look after them and get them back into the wilds.
-Through a network of rehabilitators (government word for people who help wild animals) and wildlife centres across Ontario we try to save as may wild animals as possible.
+Through a network of rehabilitators (government word for people who help wild animals) and wildlife rescue centres across Ontario we try to save as may wild animals as possible.

 The first 24 to 48 hours after a wild animal is found is the most critical.
 They usually have been without food or water for a while and are confused and afraid.
 Connecting with a wildlife professional quickly can save their life.
-Use this site to locate a wildlife centre in your area or a centre that specializes in a particular species.
+Use this site to locate a wildlife rescue centre in your area or a centre that specializes in a particular species.

-The second goal of Ontario Wildlife Rescue is to help raise money for wildlife centres across Ontario.
-Rehabilitation and wildlife centre’s are not government funded in Ontario.
+The second goal of Ontario Wildlife Rescue is to help raise money for wildlife rescue centres across Ontario.
+Rehabilitation and wildlife rescue centre’s are not government funded in Ontario.
 They are completely dependent on donations and the public support.
 The smaller centres in particular do not have fundraising systems and spend most of their time and resources looking after animals.
 For them, even a few dollars can make all the difference.
-Click on the donate button to help wildlife centres.
+Click on the donate button to help wildlife rescue centres.